kasrasadeghi/language-exploration/readme.md

   - unfamiliar
   - new, so not a lot of marketshare

-- in java
+- in C#
-  - easy
-  - lots of tooling
+  - **TODO**

-  - pretty fast
+- in nim
-  - lots of libraries
+  - **TODO**

-- in scala
+- in pony
-  - works with java
-  - NEED MORE INFO
+  - **TODO**
+  - very experimental
-  - apparently very little tooling and language has strange hacks
+  - very cool
+  - definitely not stable yet. should not embark on any big projects

-- in ocaml
+- in racket
+  - no types, unless TypedRacket
+  - not very well used
+  - **TODO**

-  - annoying
+- in scheme
-  - bad tooling
+  - **TODO**

-- in f#
+- in clojure
-  - heard some nice things
-  - kinda platform specific, but probably not an issue
+  - nice emacs tooling, but kind of annoying syntax
-  - NEED MORE INFO
+  - **TODO**
+  - not a lot of tooling

 - in D
-  - NEED MORE INFO

-- in C#
+  - kinda crazy
+  - nobody knows it
-  - NEED MORE INFO
+  - **TODO**

 - in python
   - no types
   - terrible for large projects
   - terrible for teams

+- in ocaml
+  - annoying
+  - bad tooling

-- in racket
+- in go
+  - DONE
-  - no types
+  - no algebraic data types
+    - no generics, but interface{}
+  - the go ecosystem is very opinionated.
+  - fast to set up
+  - annoying like c++
+  - has threads, but they are not immediately useful

+Why not ___?
+- c: too annoying. not enough abstraction.
+- python: bad for teams
+- clojure: people don't know it
+- D: crazy
-  - not very well used
+- scheme/racket: not enough people know them well
-  - NEED MORE INFO

-- in scheme
-  - NEED MORE INFO

-- in clojure
+- pony: experimental
-  - NEED MORE INFO

-- in nim
+- nim: early
-  - NEED MORE INFO
+- c#: if i use c#, i'd rather use java because kotlin/scala/ceylon/clojure

-what's nice to have in a language i'm going to write a compiler in?
+What's nice to have in a language i'm going to write a compiler in?
  - generics
  - string manipulation
  - regexps